ue bot icon

 • A lot of strange behavior can be explained by the fact that people understand the association principle well enough to strive to link themselves to positive events and separate themselves from negative events – even when they have not caused the events.

 • As distinguished author Isaac Asimov put it in describing our reactions to the contests we view, “All things being equal, you root for your own sex, your own culture, your own locality… and what you want to prove is that you are better than the other person.
-Whomever you root for represents you; and when he wins, you
+Whomever you root for represents you, and when he wins, you win.

 • … we purposefully manipulate the visibility of our connections with winners and losers in order to make ourselves look good to anyone who could view these connections.
 By showcasing the positive associations and burying the negative ones, we are trying to get observers to think more highly of us and to like us more.